sandftae/php-b-tree/README.md

 > **Note:**
 > Any combination of flags you specify in the CLI will not create an image or dump without these ``-g`` and ``-d`` flags.
 > The B-Tree structure itself will be built and the CLI will finish successfully, but there will be no visual representation or dump.
-> So, just specify the flag if you need visual representation ot the dump
+> So, just specify the flag if you need a visual representation of the dump

 How to use dump has been described [here](#dump-the-b-tree-data-structure-and-see-a-visual-representation-of-it-using-external-sources)